Venaticstring10/Venaticstring10/README.md

 # Hello 👋<br>I'm Ethan:
-🔭 Currently assisting development for [Multiverse Gaming](https://multiverse-gaming.uk)<br>🌱 Currently Learning more on PhP and MySQL<br>💬 Ask me about time travel<br>⚡ Going to studying Computer Science with research into Cyber Security
+🔭 CEO for VelvaCloud<br>🌱 Currently Learning more on PhP and MySQL<br>💬 Ask me about time travel<br>⚡ Studying Computer Science with research into Cyber Security

 ## 🌐 Socials: